Insulin pumps

 There are 2 insulin pumps which are funded – mylife YpsoPump and Tandem t:slim pump.
 Read more below about which pumps are funded in Aotearoa New Zealand(external link).

-Insulin pumps may also be used together with a CGM plus an algorithm, that links the 2 devices together, enabling them to “talk” to each other.
+An automated insulin delivery system (AID) is when the pump is used together with a CGM plus an algorithm, that links the 2 devices together, enabling them to “talk” to each other.
 In this way, the pump can receive blood glucose readings from a CGM and calculate how much insulin to deliver based on your current and predicted glucose values.
-This is called an automated insulin delivery (AID) system.
 Read more about automated insulin delivery (AID) system.

 How is the insulin pump connected to my body?